3M, Eko team up to introduce 3M Littmann CORE Digital Stethoscope

 The 3M Littmann CORE Digital Stethoscope can be connected to Eko software, including its heart murmur AI and telemedicine software, for both in-person or remote patient care settings.

-In addition, the new stethoscope also provides access to Eko’s AI and clinical decision support, along with telemedicine software.
+Also, the new stethoscope provides access to Eko’s AI and clinical decision support, along with telemedicine software.

 The collaboration between Eko and 3M Littmann Stethoscopes is said to combine two healthcare firms focused on delivering complete healthcare solutions for enhanced patient outcomes.